Drink Celsius energy drinks? You may be eligible for up to $250 from settlement

-(WXIN) – If you’ve purchased a Celsius energy drink since 2015, you may be eligible to get some money back.
+(WXIN) — If you’ve purchased a Celsius energy drink since 2015, you could be eligible to get some money back.

 Celsius Holdings, Inc. has agreed to a settlement after being accused of misleading labeling.
 Customers alleged that cans of Celsius featured a “no preservatives” disclaimer even though they contained citric acid.
 The company contended that citric acid was added for flavor and not used as a preservative.